dzvilius/easy-inventory/ux/User_Stories.md

   - [ ] As a customer, I want to see section title, so that, I know where I am.

 - *List of collections*
-  - [ ] As a customer, I want to click on product, so that, I can see more details.
+  - [ ] As a customer, I want to click on collection, so that, I can see the products in that collection.
-  - [ ] As a customer, I want to click on product, so that, I can see more details.
+  - [ ] As a customer, I want to see collection title, so that, I can choose the one I want.

 **# F5** - **"Promotion"**

-- *As a Customer, I want to ..., so that, I can ... epic.*
+- *Hero image*
-  - [ ] As a Customer, I want to ..., so that, I can ... story.
+  - [ ] As a customer, I want to see the promotion, so that, I can order at discount price.
-  - [ ] As a Customer, I want to ..., so that, I can ... story.
+  - [ ] As a customer, I want to click on promotion, so that, I can see more details.

 **# F6** - **"Footer"**

+- *Logo*
-- *As a Customer, I want to ..., so that, I can ... epic.*
+  - [ ] As a customer, I want to click on logo, so that, I can navigate to home page fast.

+- *Menu*
-  - [ ] As a Customer, I want to ..., so that, I can ... story.
+  - [ ] As a customer, I want to navigate to collections, so that, I can view the products.

+- *Copyright*
-  - [ ] As a Customer, I want to ..., so that, I can ... story.
+  - [ ] As a customer, I want to see the copyright notice, so that, I know if it's copy protected.

 **# F7** - **"Go back link"**

-- *As a Customer, I want to ..., so that, I can ... epic.*
-  - [ ] As a Customer, I want to ..., so that, I can ... story.
+- *Back link*
-  - [ ] As a Customer, I want to ..., so that, I can ... story.
+  - [ ] As a customer, I want to click on back link, so that, I can navigate back fast.

 **# F8** - **"Sort & Filter"**

-- *As a Customer, I want to ..., so that, I can ... epic.*
+- *Sort by price*
-  - [ ] As a Customer, I want to ..., so that, I can ... story.
+  - [ ] As a customer, I want to sort by price, so that, I can see the most expensive first.

+- *Filter by brand*
-  - [ ] As a Customer, I want to ..., so that, I can ... story.
+  - [ ] As a customer, I want to filter by brand, so that, I can see the products of brand I want.

 **# F9** - **"Product list"**

+- *Image*
+  - [ ] As a customer, I want to see product image, so that, I choose the one.
-- *As a Customer, I want to ..., so that, I can ... epic.*
+  - [ ] As a customer, I want to click the product image, so that, I can see more details.

+- *Details*
+  - [ ] As a customer, I want to see product title , so that, I know how it's called.
-  - [ ] As a Customer, I want to ..., so that, I can ... story.
+  - [ ] As a customer, I want to see product description , so that, I can read more details.
+  - [ ] As a customer, I want to see product price , so that, I know how much it cost.

+- *Section heading*
-  - [ ] As a Customer, I want to ..., so that, I can ... story.
+  - [ ] As a customer, I want to see section title, so that, I know where I am.

 **# F10** - **"Image gallery"**

+- *Large image*
-- *As a Customer, I want to ..., so that, I can ... epic.*
+  - [ ] As a customer, I want to see large product image, so that, I can see more details.

+- *Image thumbnails*
-  - [ ] As a Customer, I want to ..., so that, I can ... story.
+  - [ ] As a customer, I want to see more product images, so that, I can see product from more angles.
-  - [ ] As a Customer, I want to ..., so that, I can ... story.
+  - [ ] As a customer, I want to see a large version, so that, I can see more details.

 **# F11** - **"Product actions"**

+- *Price*
+  - [ ] As a customer, I want to see product price, so that, I how much is it.

+- *Check list*
-- *As a Customer, I want to ..., so that, I can ... epic.*
+  - [ ] As a customer, I want to see the delivery info, so that, I know more about it.

+- *Print*
-  - [ ] As a Customer, I want to ..., so that, I can ... story.
+  - [ ] As a customer, I want to print details, so that, I can check it out later.

+- *Stock*
-  - [ ] As a Customer, I want to ..., so that, I can ... story.
+  - [ ] As a customer, I want to see stock amount, so that, I know how many left.

-**# F12** - **"Quick link"**
+- *Call to order*

-- *As a Customer, I want to ..., so that, I can ... epic.*
+  - [ ] As a customer, I want to click to call, so that, I can order by phone.

+**# F12** - **"Quick links"**

+- *Tabs*
-  - [ ] As a Customer, I want to ..., so that, I can ... story.
+  - [ ] As a customer, I want to choose the section, so that, I can pick the one I want.

+- *Anchor link*
-  - [ ] As a Customer, I want to ..., so that, I can ... story.
+  - [ ] As a customer, I want to see section instantly, so that, I can read it.

 **# F13** - **"Description"**

-- *As a Customer, I want to ..., so that, I can ... epic.*
-  - [ ] As a Customer, I want to ..., so that, I can ... story.
+- *Info*
-  - [ ] As a Customer, I want to ..., so that, I can ... story.
+  - [ ] As a customer, I want to see product info, so that, I can learn more about it.

 **# F14** - **"YouTube"**

-- *As a Customer, I want to ..., so that, I can ... epic.*
-  - [ ] As a Customer, I want to ..., so that, I can ... story.
+- *Video*
-  - [ ] As a Customer, I want to ..., so that, I can ... story.
+  - [ ] As a customer, I want to see product video, so that, I can learn more about it.

 **# F15** - **"Specifications"**

-- *As a Customer, I want to ..., so that, I can ... epic.*
-  - [ ] As a Customer, I want to ..., so that, I can ... story.
+- *Details*
-  - [ ] As a Customer, I want to ..., so that, I can ... story.
+  - [ ] As a customer, I want to see product specs, so that, I can learn more about it.

 **# F16** - **"Contact form"**

-- *As a Customer, I want to ..., so that, I can ... epic.*
-  - [ ] As a Customer, I want to ..., so that, I can ... story.
+- *Form*
-  - [ ] As a Customer, I want to ..., so that, I can ... story.
+  - [ ] As a customer, I want to contact the supplier, so that, I can ask about the product.

 **# F17** - **"Map"**

-- *As a Customer, I want to ..., so that, I can ... epic.*
-  - [ ] As a Customer, I want to ..., so that, I can ... story.
+- *Google map*
-  - [ ] As a Customer, I want to ..., so that, I can ... story.
+  - [ ] As a customer, I want to see supplier location, so that, I know where they are located.

 **# F18** - **"Login form"**

+- *Sign in form*
-- *As a Customer, I want to ..., so that, I can ... epic.*
+  - [ ] As a customer, I want to sign in to my account, so that, I can see my wishlist.
-  - [ ] As a Customer, I want to ..., so that, I can ... story.
+  - [ ] As a supplier, I want to sign in to my account, so that, I can manage my products.

+- *Sign up form*
-  - [ ] As a Customer, I want to ..., so that, I can ... story.
+  - [ ] As a customer, I want to sign up for an account, so that, I know save my wishlist.

 ## Back-end Stories